twin-bridges/ansible-ons/day3/vault/vault_ex1.md

 # Vault Exercise 1

 1. Rather than storing the credentials in the inventory file, create a directory "all" in the group_vars folder (also remove them from the inventory file!).
-Within this foldler create a "creds.yaml" file that contains the device credentials.
+Within this folder create a "creds.yaml" file that contains the device credentials.

 2. Use Vault to encrypt this file: "ansible-vault encrypt MYFILE"; use a simple password so you don't forget!